scala/scala-lang/blog/_posts/2016-01-02-new-year-resolutions.md

 ---

-For most of us, the change of the year is an occasion for thinking about what we missed last year and where we want to improve.
+For most of us, the change of the year is an occasion for thinking about what we missed doing last year and where we want to improve.
 I decided there are a couple of things where I would like to do better in 2016 than in 2015.
 The first is that I would like to do more blogging and writing in general.
 I have been pretty silent for most of the last